sl4shme/stuff/development/python/context_managers.md

 `with` allow us to call anything that returns a context manager (for example the `open()` function) and assign it to a variable using `as <variable_name>`.

 This variable only exists within the indented block below the with statement.
-Finaly, when this variable goes out of scope, a special method is called to cleanup the resource.
+When we leave the code block, a special method is called to cleanup the resource.

 This cleanup will happen even if the code block inside the `with` `raise` an exception, or `return`, or uses `continue` or `break`.